-Assessment is a continuous process in the classroom: students need to know where they are in their learning, to understand where they need to be and to know how to get there.
-Pupils use shared success criteria and guidelines for improvement to assess their own learning and understanding, this enables them to see and understand their own way forward.
+Assessment is a continuous process in the classroom: students need to know where they are in their learning, understand where they need to be and know how to get there.
+Students use shared success criteria and guidelines for improvement to assess their learning and understanding and that of their peers', and to see and understand their own way forward.

-Assessment for Learning is a crucial part of the teaching and learning process, and a key factor in raising a student's standard of achievement.
+Assessment for Learning (AfL) is a crucial part of the teaching and learning process and a key factor in raising a student's standard of achievement.
 AfL ensures that students' educational needs are met so that they are challenged to achieve their full potential.
 AfL strategies used include:

-- Sharing/displaying the learning objective at the start of every lesson and review it later - Developing and sharing success criteria, enabling students to begin the process of self-evaluation - Using appropriate questioning to give students the opportunity to think before answering, share their thoughts and ideas, consult in a pair/small group and ask their own questions - Using self-assessment and peer assessment through the use of success criteria, allowing time for reflection on own learning - Providing effective feedback and marking to encourage learning and give specific direction
+Sharing/displaying the learning objectives at the start of every lesson and reviewing them later, during and at the end of the lesson.

+Developing and sharing success criteria, enabling students to begin the process of self-evaluation.

+Using appropriate questioning to allow students to think before answering, share their thoughts and ideas, consult in pairs/small groups and ask their own questions.

+Engaging in self-assessment and peer assessment using success criteria, allowing time for reflection on own learning.

+Providing effective feedback and marking to help students improve their work and close gaps.